alexmwaura/kladika-movies-api/README.md

 ## Api Documentaion

-Open [https://kladika-api.herokuapp.com/api/](https://kladika-api.herokuapp.com/api/) on any browser to interact with the swagger platform and get to interact with the API
+Open [https://kladika-api.herokuapp.com/api/](https://kladika-api.herokuapp.com/api/) on any browser to open the swagger platform and get to interact with the API

 endpooint: https://kladika-api.herokuapp.com/